warpaint97/plan-merging-project/benchmark_tool/README.md

 This is a benchmark instance creation tool written in python with GUI for intuitive and easy creation of your custom benchmark instance.

-To open the tool, simply run `python benchmark_tool.py` or click the included batch file `run.bat`.
+To open the tool, simply run the `python benchmark_tool.py` command or execute the included batch file `run.bat`.